storageos/storageos.github.io/_includes/k8s/bestpractices.md

 ## KV store

-StorageOS uses a key-value store to keep cluster metadata across the distributed platform.
+StorageOS uses a key-value store to store cluster metadata across the distributed platform.
 For production environments, it is recommended to use a external etcd cluster.
 For more details about why and how to run this application in {{ page.platform }}, check the [External kv store]({%link